vamsipvv/CodeWreck2k17/README.md

 Consists of three rounds.
 Round 0 is code debugging
 Round 1 and Round 2 are coding rounds in Codechef.
-All the materials and questions with test cases provided here.
+All the contest materials and questions with test cases provided here.